Yes! I have availability* for RevPit authors who want to work with an editor, even if you didn’t sub to me in the Annual Contest.

 What it includes

 Each hour-long session includes Jeni reading up to 2500 words of materials prior to your meeting.
 It may also include exercises, recommended resources, and/or a follow-up email as needed.
-Transcripts of Zoom calls are available but must be requested in advance.
+Transcripts or recordings of Zoom calls are available on request.

 Flat rate $200 per hour